actions/importer-labs/azure_devops/5-custom-transformers.md

 </details>

 That's it!
-At this point you have overridden Valet's default behavior by customizing the conversion of:
+At this point you have overridden GitHub Actions Importer's default behavior by customizing the conversion of:

 - Build steps
 - Environment variables